NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 [![Projects View, Main Window (Table View)](images/gdc-data-portal-project-page.png)](images/gdc-data-portal-project-page.png "Click to see the full image.")

-Clicking on any cell in the Project View Table will display filtered results in the ‘Data’ view described in this documentation.
+Clicking on any cell in the Project View Table will display filtered results in the "Data" view described in this documentation.

 ### Available Facets